DavidShears/LogParser/README.md

 node "misc scripts"\pruner.js - to run a quick script aimed at identifying any botagents not already registered in bots.js (IIS only)

-node "misc scripts"\stringdump.js --log=(iis/joomla) --string=(ipaddress) - quickly spit out all records, as they are, into a spreadsheet.
+node "misc scripts"\stringdump.js --log=(iis/joomla) --match=(ipaddress) - quickly spit out all records, as they are, into a spreadsheet.
 Previously named ipdump.js but now usable to match any type of substring.

 node "misc scripts"\ipcheck.js --log=(iis/joomla) - reads log to build list of unique IPs and submits each one to AbuseIPDB, returns score/number of reports/number of reporters/last report date